Historic Fall River Hydroplant

 The Historic Fall River Hydroplant was restored and opened to the public as an interpretive center in 2002 and features original equipment installed by Stanley, machinery from an addition in 1921, and a diesel unit installed by the Public Service Company in 1938.
 Interpretive panels document the growth of Estes Park, its insatiable need for electricity, and the Lawn Lake Flood disaster.

-The Historic Fall River Hydroplant is open May 29, 2018 through September 2, 2018, Tuesday through Sunday from 1 p.m. - 4 p.m.
-To make reservations for a private tour of 10 or more people throughout the year and for fee information, please contact the Curator of Interpretation, Mikaela Fundaun at email@example.com or 970-577-3762.
+The Historic Fall River Hydroplant is open May 29, 2018 through September 2, 2018, Tuesday through Sunday from 1 p.m. - 4 p.m (closed July 4, 2018).
+To make reservations for a private tour of 10 or more people throughout the year and for fee information, please contact the Curator of Interpretation, Mikaela Fundaun at firstname.lastname@example.org or 970-577-3762.